-How you can increase your subscription rate by over 400% with a few quick changes?
+Want to increase your subscription rate by 400% with a few quick changes?

-At this point you probably know about the importance of subscribers.
+At this point, you probably understand the importance of getting subscribers.

 But an email list belongs to you.